Mateus Uribe: Porto

 Uribe joined Portuguese club FC Porto on 4 August 2019, on a four-year deal for a €10 million fee, earning a net annual salary of €3 million.
 Nine days later, he made his debut for the Dragons in their UEFA Champions League first qualifying round second leg at home to FC Krasnodar; he came on in the 49th minute for the injured Sérgio Oliveira in a 3–2 loss (3–3 aggregate draw and elimination on away goals).
 In November, he and teammates Luis Díaz, Agustín Marchesín and Renzo Saravia were suspended from the derby game against Boavista F.C. for having partied the night before; the incident was involuntarily exposed by his wife Cindy Álvarez García on Instagram.

 Uribe scored his first goal for Porto – already crowned champions – to open a 2–1 loss at S.C.
 Braga on 25 July 2020, the last day of the season.
 However, he was substituted with injury moments later.
 The following 10 February in a Taça de Portugal semi-final 1–1 draw at the same opponents, after compatriot Díaz had already been sent off, he joined him by headbutting Ricardo Esgaio.

 Al Sadd

 On 5 June 2023, Uribe signed a three-year contract with Qatari club Al Sadd on a free transfer.

-On 24 June 2024, he netted his first goal for Al Sadd in the Amir Cup, scoring a 118th minute goal against Qatar SC to clinch his first title with the club.
+On 24 June 2024, he netted his first goal for Al Sadd in the Amir Cup, scoring a 118th-minute goal against Qatar SC to clinch his first title with the club.

-On 4 January 2025, he ended his contract with Al Sadd by mutual consent.
+On 4 January 2025, Al Sadd announced that they had terminated Uribe's contract by mutual consent.